Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Public-Key Functional Encryption with Copy-Protected Functional Keys

 \begin{definition}[Public-key Functional Encryption with Copy-Protected Secret Keys] A public-key functional encryption scheme with copy-protected secret keys is a public-key functional encryption scheme (\cref{defn:fe}) with the following additional algorithm and guarantee.

 \begin{itemize} \item $\qkeygen(fk)$: Takes as input a classical functional key, outputs a quantum secret key. \end{itemize}

-\paragraph{Correctness} For all messages $m \in \mathcal{M}$, \end{definition} As discussed in \cref{sec:pke}, correctness of the scheme along with \cref{lem:asgoodasnew} means that we can implement decryption in a way such that the quantum functional key is not disturbed.
+We require correctness\footnote{While our schemes satisfy perfect correctness, i.e., correctness with probability $1$, some work relax the definition to $1 - \negl(\lambda)$.} for the quantum functional keys. \paragraph{Correctness} For all messages $m \in \mathcal{M}$, \end{definition} As discussed in \cref{sec:pke}, correctness of the scheme along with \cref{lem:asgoodasnew} means that we can implement decryption in a way such that the quantum functional key is not disturbed.
 Thus, we can reuse the key to decrypt any number of times.

 Similar to public-key encryption, we give a CPA-style anti-piracy security definition.

 Let $\mathfrak{F} = \{\mathfrak{F}_\lambda\}_\lambda$ be a family of functions.
 We define anti-piracy security for $\mathfrak{F}$ as follows. \begin{definition}[CPA-Style Regular Anti-Piracy Security for Functional Encryption] Consider the following game between the challenger and an adversary $\adve$. \paragraph{$\underline{\unclonfegame(\lambda, \adve)}$} \begin{enumerate} \item The challenger runs $msk, pk \samp \fe.\mathsf{Setup}(1^\lambda)$ and submits $pk$ to the adversary.
 It also initializes the set $\fclass = \emptyset$. \item \textbf{Query Phase 1:} For multiple rounds, the adversary adaptively submits a function $f \in \mathfrak{F}$ and a query type, either $\mathsf{CLASSICAL}$ or $\mathsf{PROTECTED}$.
 For each $f$, the challenger does the following.
 It first computes $sk_f \samp \mathsf{FE}.\mathsf{KeyGen}(msk, f)$.